Willie Nelson keeps living the life he loves at 92. 'I'm not through with it yet'

 “My son Micah found that for me,” Nelson said.
 “I really love the song, and the audience likes it, it’s one of the real good ones.”

-He's also been performing songs written by Micah, who records and performs as Particle Boy.
+He's also been performing songs written by Micah, who records and performs as Particle Kid.

 One favorite, “Everything Is B- - - - - -t,” seems to stand in contrast to the gospel standards like “I'll Fly Away” and “Will The Circle Be Unbroken” that he often plays a few minutes later.
 Willie disagrees.

-Note: This story was first published June 12, 2025.
-It was updated on June 18, 2025, to correct that Micah Nelson’s stage name is Particle Kid, not Particle Boy.